MMA-HHG/MMA/README.md

 3) The code is inconsistent.
 SOme outputs from the first version are listed as independent variables and not encapsulated in structures.
 Fix it.

+4) There is a "better" mutex proposed in the MPI3-book, ref.
+[44] therein.
+Try to implement it.
+4.add) The shared mutex seems to be wrong by some reason.

-4) we get rid of mutexes and use rather parallel acces to files all the time.
+5) we get rid of mutexes and use rather parallel acces to files all the time.
-4.develop) it seems that many-readers many-writers would be possible by HDF5 parallel since we will not modify the file much.
+5.develop) it seems that many-readers many-writers would be possible by HDF5 parallel since we will not modify the file much.
 However, we may also try stick with independent files and eventually https://stackoverflow.com/questions/49851046/merge-all-h5-files-using-h5py https://portal.hdfgroup.org/display/HDF5/Collective+Calling+Requirements+in+Parallel+HDF5+Applications
 </pre>